 - ES staff will continue to work with the household, discussing options for potential diversion from shelter. - If the household cannot be diverted, on day eight, ES staff will complete the Vulnerability Index-Service Prioritization Decision Assessment Tool (VI-SPDAT).
 The VI-SPDAT score will be used as a guide to determine the best housing approach for the household.
 If the household is determined to be an appropriate fit for RRH, the ES staff will consult with the household regarding the guidelines of RRH, being clear about what RRH is and what it is not. - The Household will be provided with the RRH Program Agreement and Expectations document. - If the household agrees, RRH is the next best step, the shelter case manager will upload application in HMIS. - SPECIAL NOTE: The referral will be made regardless of RRH availability.
 The CES will maintain a by-names list of households.
-Households are placed in order of critical housing need and may be admitted to any RRH program within the PWA CoC. - The rapid re-housing committee convenes weekly to discuss provider availability, assign new cases, and funding status; - Case manager will upload all required paperwork to the household's file in HMIS, including the following. - o Permanent Housing Referral Summary Sheet - PWA CoC Intake Form (upload 1st three pages ONLY) - Housing Targeting Assessment Tool - HMIS Notice & Consent to Share Information - Consent for the Release of Confidential Information - Complete VI-SPDAT (completed in HMIS) Score on referral summary sheet.
+Households are placed in order of critical housing need and may be admitted to any RRH program within the PWA CoC. - The rapid re-housing committee convenes biweekly to discuss provider availability, assign new cases, and funding status. - Case manager will upload all required paperwork to the head of household's file in HMIS as described in the CoC's most recent guidance.

-CES Staff will:
+CES Manager will: